Skip to main content

 Please note, updating MSC claims on existing product packaging does not require reapproval by the MSC Licensing team, and you do not need to submit revised artwork for these updates.

-If the licence holder makes any other changes beyond the MSC claim text, such as changes to the Chain of Custody code or seafood species, the updated artwork must be resubmitted for approval as per the current guidelines set out in the MSC Ecolabel User Guide.
+If partners wish to make any other changes beyond the MSC claim text, such as changes to the Chain of Custody code or seafood species, the updated artwork must be resubmitted for approval as per the current guidelines set out in the MSC Ecolabel User Guide.

 We're here to support you…

-Please note, it is the responsibility of each Licence Holder to ensure their labelling practices meet applicable legal regulations.
-However, the MSC Licensing Team and local outreach teams will continue to provide clear guidance and support to help partners stay compliant and use the MSC ecolabel and claim with confidence.
+Please note, it is the responsibility of each partner to ensure their labelling practices meet applicable regulations.
+However, the MSC Licensing Team and local outreach teams will continue to provide clear guidance and support to help partners stay compliant.

 FAQs